nytimes/collectd-rabbitmq/README.rst

 * `Host`: The hostname that the rabbitmq server running on.
 Defaults to `localhost`
 * `Port`: The port that the rabbitmq server is listening on.
 Defaults to `15672`
 * `VHostPrefix`: Arbitrary string to prefix the vhost name with.
 Defaults to None
+* `ValidateCerts`: In this mode no certificates will be required from the other side of the socket connection.
+  If a certificate is received from the other end, no attempt to validate it is made.
+Defaults to True
 * `Ignore`: The queue to ignore, matching by Regex.
 See example.

 See `this example`_ for further details.